8 Nicknames for Spokane and the Reasons for Them

 Skate City USA

 Today, one of Spokane's most famous ice skating attractions is the Numerica Skate Ribbon at Riverfront Park.
-It's a hard-surface roller skating area throughout much of the year.
-Still, the ribbon transforms into a public ice skating destination every winter.
+Opened in 2017, this 650-foot-long ribbon-shaped roller rink transforms into a public ice skating rink every winter, offering a unique skating experience in the heart of Spokane.

 The Spoke